Mylon LeFevre: Broken Heart era

 Other musicians who helped with Mylon and Broken Heart albums over the years were Kerry Livgren (of Kansas), Phil Keaggy, Ed Zimmerman, The 2nd Chapter of Acts, the group Sevenfold, and Jimi Jamison.
 Two more albums came out in 1983, More and Live Forever (recorded at Six Flags Over Georgia).
 Over the next decade, the group released 10 albums and traveled over a million miles.
-In 1987, the group attempted to cross over to mainstream rock by rechristening itself 'Look Up!' and they released an album with Columbia Records.
-The album contains a retooled update of "Peace Begins Within" from the We Believe album and a cover of DeGarmo and Key's "Love is All You Need".
+In 1986, the group attempted to cross over to mainstream rock by rechristening itself as 'Look Up' and they released an album with that name on CBS Associated.
+The album contains a retooled update of "Peace Begins Within" from the Mylon (We Believe) album and a cover of DeGarmo and Key's "Love is All You Need".
 Over the years guitarists Scott Allen, David Payton, Michael Tyrrell, Trent Argante, and Skip Benicky in addition to keyboardists Stan Coates, Paul Joseph, and Marshall Pratt were members.
 Many members of Broken Heart have become solo artists, music producers, worship leaders, pastors, and teachers.

 In 1987, the band received a Rock Album of the Year GMA Dove Award for Crack the Sky.
 In the same year, they received a Grammy Award for Best Gospel Performance by a Duo, Group, Choir, or Chorus.

 About the period (1982–1991), LeFevre said, "I was a Christian musician who preached a little, worshiped a little, and rocked a lot."
 Then in mid-1989 he suffered a heart attack on a tour bus while touring with White Heart.
 Doctors advised him to stop touring but against the physician's advice, LeFevre completed his scheduled obligations and finished his concert tours.
 Mylon and Broken Heart continued touring through 1990 to support Crank It Up.
 They disbanded after the tour was completed.

 Solo career

 In 1992, LeFevre inked a solo recording deal with Star Song Records and began releasing material which was less musically "edgy" than past offerings.
-His first release for the label, Faith Hope and Love, included guest appearances from Carman, 4Him, Michael W. Smith, and Steven Curtis Chapman among other popular Christian musicians of the day along with Broken Heart bandmates Bentley, Hardy, and Hewitt.
+His first release for the label, Faith, Hope & Love, included guest appearances from Carman, 4Him, Michael W. Smith, and Steven Curtis Chapman among other popular Christian musicians of the day along with Broken Heart bandmates Bentley, Hardy, and Hewitt.

 After his heart attack, LeFevre increasingly turned to preaching and teaching as his vocation.
 He and his wife Christi ministered in about 75 churches a year.
 He spoke at motorcycle rallies, NASCAR owner/driver chapel services, NFL and NBA chapel services as well as in Russia, Australia, Canada, the Philippines, the Cayman Islands, and Mexico.
 In 2003 he released Bow Down, produced by his son-in-law Peter Furler of the Newsboys, a Christian band.
 The couple's home church was Eagle Mountain International Church in Newark, Texas northwest of Fort Worth.